 If you're a runner, you run, right?
 Well, sure, but you should also be strength training.
-Strength exercises are important for all runners, because they help prevent injury, improve running efficiency and enhance overall running economy (a.k.a. increase lean muscle mass so you can run faster and longer).
+Strength exercises are important for all runners to help prevent injury and build lean muscle mass so you can run faster and longer.

 Video of the Day

 It seems pretty obvious that you should build the muscles in your legs if you're a runner.
 But think about this: When you're running, only one foot is on the ground at a time.
 The majority of your energy is focused on powering into the ground through the balls of your foot.
 This is called a piston strike, and it's what leads you into your next stride.

 When you do strength work, it's important to focus on working one leg without compensating with the other.
 That means doing single-leg exercises like:

 Targeting one leg at a time also allows you to address muscle imbalances so that both of your legs are equally strong and produce equal power with each step.
 That way, the time each foot spends on the ground is quality.

 Barbell movements are great for runners.
 These large, fundamental exercises increase strength in the hips and posterior chain (aka your quads, hamstrings and glutes), critical for runners.